Dailies of the 401st Squadron

 for the EM and the Officers were quartered in a former guard house - dirt

-everywhere - Everyone busy all day cleaning up the mess checking up on what was
+everywhere - Everyone busy all day cleaning up the mess checking up on

 expected of us getting equipment making up endless rosters answering roll call